home-assistant/home-assistant.io/source/_components/sensor.gtfs.markdown

 ---
 layout: page
 title: "Public Transit (GTFS)"
-description: "Instructions how to use public transit open data inHome Assistant."
+description: "Instructions on how to use public transit open data in Home Assistant."
 date: 2016-03-28 10:19
 sidebar: true
 comments: false